View James Bradley's Obituary on thenewsenterprise.com and share memories

 James W. Bradley, 51, of Louisville passed away Saturday, Nov.
 23, 2019, after a short, but admirable battle with cancer.

-James was born in Anchorage, Alaska and lived in various places as a military dependent.
-He graduated from Ft.
-Knox High School and the University of Louisville, JB Speed School of Engineering.
-James was a telecommunications engineer at Parsons; from there, he went on to BellSouth's Outside Plant Planning and Design department where he became a subject matter expert for multiple cutting edge technologies and high profile BellSouth fiber optics based services.
-He continued in this role at AT&T as a Manager of Outside Plant Engineering Design.
-James also earned several black belts in martial arts, having earned the title of Hanshi, Senior Master, and was a dedicated teacher to all who were interested in training.
+James was born in Anchorage, Alaska, and lived in various places as a military dependent.
+He graduated from Fort Knox High School and the University of Louisville, J.B.
+Speed School of Engineering.
+James was a telecommunications engineer at Parsons; from there, he went on to BellSouth's Outside Plant Planning and Design department where he became a subject matter expert for multiple cutting edge technologies and high-profile BellSouth fiber optics based services.
+He continued in this role at AT&T as a manager of Outside Plant Engineering Design.
+James also earned several black belts in martial arts, having earned the title of Hanshi, senior master, and was a dedicated teacher to all who were interested in training.

+James is preceded in death by a nephew, Jacob Bradley and a brother-in-law, Timothy Twaroski.

 Visitation is from 3 to 7 p.m.
 Tuesday, Dec.
-3, 2019, with a celebration of life starting at 7 p.m. at Ratterman and Sons Funeral Home at 3800 Bardstown Road.
+3, 2019, with a celebration of life starting at 7 p.m. at Ratterman and Sons Funeral Home at 3800 Bardstown Road, Louisville.

 Disposition is at 10 a.m.
-Wednesday at the Cave Hill Cemetery Scattering Garden, family and friends can meet at 10 a.m. at the Broadway gate at Cave Hill Cemetery.
+Wednesday in Cave Hill Cemetery Scattering Garden.
+Family and friends can meet at 10 a.m. at the Broadway Gate at Cave Hill Cemetery.

-In lieu of flowers, expressions of sympathy may be made to the , Habitat for Humanity, Salvation Army, or the Center for Women and Families.
+Expressions of sympathy may be made to , Habitat for Humanity, Salvation Army or the Center for Women and Families.

 Published in The News-Enterprise on Dec.
 1, 2019